vk-cs/docs-public/docs/en/kubernetes/k8s/troubleshooting/cluster-does-not-scale-down/cluster-does-not-scale-down.md

    ```
    If they do, the grace period set for the node has not yet expired, so you do not need to do anything.

-   In Cloud Containers, the grace period is set to 5 minutes.
+   In Managed Containers, the grace period is set to 5 minutes.
 If the node is empty for 5 minutes (all its pods are evicted), and no new pods appear, Cluster Autoscaler triggers the removal of this node.

 {/cut}